rikosintie/nmap-python/README.md

 ```
 You will be prompted to enter y if you are on Linux.
 If you answer y it will add sudo to the commands that need root.

-To save a default IP address or range create a file called ip.txt in the same folder as the script.
+To save a default IP address or range, create a file called ip.txt in the same folder as the script.
 In the file add just the IP Address or IP Address range in Nmap format.
 When you run the script it will list the IP address in the prompt.
 Just hit enter to accept the default or type a new IP address and hit enter.

 0. Download Cisco Configs using SNMP - https://nmap.org/nsedoc/scripts/snmp-ios-config.html